An Affair With A Politician: Prabhas Reveals The Most Hateful Rumour About Himself

 Fortunately, offers kept pouring in for him and he got a big blockbuster.
 Now, he's gearing up for Saaho and is both hopeful and nervous.

-What Does Prabhas Want To Do After Saaho?
+What Prabhas Wants To Do After Saaho...

-Prabhas, who gained pan-India popularity with the release of Baahubali, reveals that he wants to do a romantic movie or romcom after Saaho, adding that he will ultimately plan it once the movie releases and he knows the result.
+Prabhas, who gained pan-India popularity with the release of Baahubali, reveals that he wants to do a romantic movie or a rom-com after Saaho, adding that he will ultimately plan it once the movie releases and he knows the result.

 Saaho is all set to hit the theatres on August 30, 2019.
 The film marks the first collaboration of Shraddha Kapoor and Prabhas.